heshanxiu/heshanxiu.github.io/_pages/projects.md

 author_profile: true
 ---

-Here are some of my selected research projects.
+Here are some of my research projects during undergraduate study.
 There are three parts: [Knowledge-Enhanced NLP](#knowledge-enhanced-nlp), [Machine Commonsense](#machine-commonsense), and [Graphs](#graphs)

 # Knowledge-Enhanced NLP